Tahmoures54/Bitcoin-Forecast-Tracker/README.md

 This project is licensed under the MIT License.

 ## Contact
-For software orders or assistance, please contact me on WhatsApp: +989363584718.
+"I am available for software orders or any financial assistance.
+If you find this software useful and would like to support me, please contact me on WhatsApp: +989363584718."